What is a District Heating System?

 How common or innovative is District Heating?

-District Heating has been around for many decades and there are examples locally, in Aberdeen and in Methlick.
-Utilisation of waste heat from Energy from Waste – EfW plants is very common in northern Europe especially in Denmark.
-A district heating scheme has been running in Lerwick, Shetland using heat from the local EfW plant and there is a waiting list to be connected.
+A district heating scheme has been running in Lerwick, Shetland using heat from the local Energy from Waste plant has been operational for 25 years.
+There is a waiting list to be connected.
 Reports from Lerwick show significant financial benefits within the community as a result of the scheme.

 Why here?